You’ll see credit for completing this quiz in “Unit 1 Cumulative Assessment.”

 Outstanding!
 Alpha helices (at “B”) are frequently seen spanning membranes to form receptors and channels.

-HINT FOR NEXT TIME: You’re looking for an alpha helix.
+Hint: You’re looking for an alpha helix.

 This level of structure is determined by interactions between amino acid side chains (or R-groups).